© 2026 WGCU News

 Children attending were entertained and had fun with games, rides, art and lots of treats.

-For 5-year-old Martin and his 9-year-old sister Liana it was all about having a good time and learning more about Juneteenth.
+For 5-year-old Martin and his 9-year-old sister, Liana, it was all about having a good time and learning more about Juneteenth.

-“I did a lot of fun stuff.”
+“I did a lot of fun stuff,” Martin said.

 “I did the bounce house and the tea cups.
 The strawberry ride and I did the boat tide.
 The one that went up and down.”

-Fort Myers City Councilwoman Diana Giraldo shared about the importance of community coming together
+Fort Myers City Councilwoman Diana Giraldo shared about the importance of community coming together.

 “I think that being able for us to celebrate freedom, celebrate humanity and celebrate the fabric of the people that we are here is one of the most beautiful things that we can do as a city," Giraldo said.